aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/managing-ranges/cut-and-paste-cells/_index.md

 ## **Cut and Paste Cells**

-Aspose.Cells for Node.js via C++ provides you with the ability to cut and paste cells within a worksheet by using the [**InsertCutCells**](https://reference.aspose.com/cells/nodejs-cpp/cells/#insertCutCells-Range-number-number-ShiftType-) method of the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells/) collection.
-The [**InsertCutCells**](https://reference.aspose.com/cells/nodejs-cpp/cells/#insertCutCells-Range-number-number-ShiftType-) accepts the following parameters.
+Aspose.Cells for Node.js via C++ provides the ability to cut and paste cells within a worksheet by using the [**InsertCutCells**](https://reference.aspose.com/cells/nodejs-cpp/cells/#insertCutCells-Range-number-number-ShiftType-) method of the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells/) collection. **InsertCutCells** accepts the following parameters.

 - [**Range**](https://reference.aspose.com/cells/nodejs-cpp/range/): The range of cells to be cut.
-- Row Index: The index of the row to insert cells.
+- Row Index: The index of the row where cells will be inserted.
-- Column Index: The index of the column to insert cells.
+- Column Index: The index of the column where cells will be inserted.
-- [**ShiftType**](https://reference.aspose.com/cells/nodejs-cpp/shifttype/): The shift direction of the columns.
+- [**ShiftType**](https://reference.aspose.com/cells/nodejs-cpp/shifttype/): The direction in which existing cells are shifted.

 The following example shows how to cut and paste cells within a worksheet.